+It's easier for us to decide that Jesus was the true messiah.
 While we don't know what John thought about Jesus, we are left in no doubt as to what Jesus thought about John.
 According to what Jesus went on to tell the crowd, John was no trendy dude, following the fashion of the moment, or being blown where the wind would take him.
-In Jesus' words, John was not just a prophet, but more than a prophet, one to whom even other prophets pointed, and was indeed the one who held a unique place at the opening of the messianic age.
-Even so, even as great as John's status is, it pales in comparison before that abundant life that belongs to even the least among us who are Jesus' disciples, who have inherited the kingdom.
+In Jesus' words, John was not just a prophet, but a prophet among prophets, one to whom even other prophets pointed, and was indeed the one who held a unique place at the opening of the messianic age.
+And so the one to whom John pointed, Jesus, is affirmed here as the true messiah.

-But then it's easier for us to become Jesus' disciples, and to have inherited that kingdom, isn't it?
-To be sure, there are plenty of moments in our lives when, like John, we sit in a darkness not of our own making (and plenty of times when we sit in darkness that is of our own making!), plenty of times when we wonder whether our faith is real, whether Jesus truly is the one, whether God cares about us.
+Even so, there are still plenty of moments in our lives when, like John, we sit in a darkness not of our own making.
+There are even plenty of times when we sit in darkness that is of our own making!
+I'm sure most if not all of us from time to time wonder whether our faith is real, whether God cares about us.
 If you have never experienced that kind of anxiety, those kind of doubts, then I pray that you will continue to be so blessed, and that you never will experience that darkness.
 But if you're like the rest of us (like most of us, I would contend), then you can understand from your own experiences the doubt, the uncertainty that John must have felt.
-Not the harsh, "it's all untrue!", but that more insidious niggling that perhaps it might not be true, or not yet true, that God actually loves the world enough to send his very Son that we might have life, or the even more insidious, "God may love the world, but how can I believe he loves me?"
+It's not so much a harsh, "it's all untrue!", but a more insidious niggling that perhaps it might be true for others but not quite for us, that God actually loves the world enough to send his very Son that we might have life.
+Moments when we think, "God may love the world, but how can I believe he loves me?"

 "Are you the one who is to come, or are we to wait for another?", was the question posed to Jesus by John's disciples.
 We are blessed in that we know the answer to that question.
-We have the answer to that question partly from the perspective of John's prophetic ministry.
-The account of Jesus' ministry opens with the ministry of John, as he bursts forth from the desert.
-His proclamation of the one to come provides an answer to the first part of the question of "who is this Jesus?".
-And in a similar way, his direct question, "are you the one?" provides an answer to the second part of the question, "who is this Jesus?".
-But it is the accounts of the risen Christ that provide the ultimate answer to the question, and so we can know with a certainty that John could not share, that Jesus indeed was, and is, and will be the one for whom the world waited, and for whom we await again.
+Not only the good signs of fulfilled prophecy - the blind see, the lame walk, the lepers are cleansed, are good signs, but the accounts of the risen Christ provide the ultimate answer to the question, and so we can know with a certainty that John could not share that Jesus indeed was, and is, and will be the One for whom the world waited, and for whom we await again.